XenoForce/Opore-Mod-v7/README.md

 **Introduction:**

-This mod ensures that the Opore-Mod lives on in v7 of Mindustry.
+This mod ensures that the Opore mod lives on in v7 of Mindustry.
 Some components will even work on the Erekir planet.

 * Wall blocks, turrets, units, and unit factories all work on the Erekir planet as well.